 Leaders who have built strong opinions or strong emotional investment in a particular direction often unconsciously filter out information that contradicts their existing view.
 They hear the parts of a conversation that confirm what they already believe and tune out the parts that challenge it.

 This filtering is one of the most dangerous barriers to active listening because it operates below conscious awareness.
 Ask yourself honestly: are you listening to everything the other person is saying, including the parts that are uncomfortable or inconvenient?
 The most valuable information a leader can receive is often the information that challenges their current assumptions.
-Building the discipline to hear it fully is a competitive advantage.
+Building the discipline to hear it fully is a genuine competitive advantage.

 4. Jumping In With Solutions Too Soon

 Most leaders are wired to solve problems.
 It is one of the traits that drives performance.
-But that same instinct becomes a barrier to active listening when it causes leaders to leap into solution mode before the person speaking has finished communicating the full scope of what they are dealing with.
+However, that same instinct becomes a barrier to active listening when it causes leaders to leap into solution mode before the person speaking has finished communicating the full scope of what they are dealing with.

 When you interrupt with advice or suggestions before someone has finished speaking, you communicate that you value your own input more than their experience.
 You also risk solving the wrong problem because you are working from incomplete information.
 The discipline of staying fully present until someone has finished speaking, even when you think you already know the answer, is one of the most impactful active listening habits a leader can build.
-It connects directly to the broader practice of solutions-oriented leadership, where understanding the full situation precedes any recommendation.
+This connects directly to the broader practice of solutions-oriented leadership, where understanding the full situation always precedes any recommendation.

 5. Getting Derailed by the Urge to Correct